ChrisMBarr/txt-to-pro-presenter/readme.md

 ##TODO Items

+ * Figure out how to do fonr sizes in RTF
+ * Figure out how to detect & color bullet points in the slide content differently than the text
  * Import settings from existing `*.pro5` file
  * Import slides from plain text file parsing
+ * Save config settings to browser LocalStorage
  * Impliment slide types (title slide, quote slide, verse slide)
  * Bible verse retreival via bible.org API
  * Drag-n-drop slide re-ordering